department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 We want to make sure we can deliver full health care benefits and the highest quality care to all Veterans enrolled in the VA health care program.
 To help do this effectively, we enroll Veterans based on a priority system.

-When you apply for VA health care, you’ll be assigned to 1 of the 8 priority groups below, with 1 being the highest priority group.
-The higher your priority group, the faster you'll be enrolled.
+When you apply for VA health care, you’ll be assigned to 1 of the 8 priority groups below, with Priority Group 1 being the highest.
+The higher your priority group, the faster and more likely you'll be enrolled.

 You'll be assigned based on factors like your military service history, disability rating, income level, and any other benefits you may be receiving.
 If you qualify for more than one priority group, we'll assign you to highest one.
 If you're assigned to Priority Group 7 or 8, you'll need to agree to pay copays to receive VA health care benefits.

 <h5>Priority Group 1</h5>

 **You may be assigned to Priority Group 1 if either of these are true for you:**

-- You have a service-connected disability that we've rated 50% or more disabling, **or**
+- You have a service-connected disability we've rated 50% or more disabling, **or**
 - We've concluded that you can't work because of a service-connected disability (called unemployable)

 <h5>Priority Group 2</h5>

-You may be assigned to Priority Group 2 if you have a service-connected disability that we've rated at 30% or 40$ disabling.
+You may be assigned to Priority Group 2 if you have a service-connected disability we've rated 30% or 40% disabling.

 <h5>Priority Group 3</h5>